How Do I Know If My Siding Needs to Be Repaired?

 Loose or Missing Siding Panels

-If there are any siding panels that are obviously coming loose or that are missing altogether, the entire siding system is compromised.
+If there are any siding panels that are obviously coming loose or that are missing altogether, the entire water-protection siding system is compromised.
 These siding panels need to be either properly reattached or replaced.
-For any siding repairs or replacements, you should contact a professional so that you know the job is done right.
+For these larger siding repairs or replacements, you should contact a professional so that you know the job is done right.